GeovanniG/GeovanniG.github.io/content/posts/launching-a-net-core-application-using-a-dockerfile.md

 ---
-title: "Launching a Net Core Apps Via a DockerFile"
+title: "Launching a .NET Core Application Using a DockerFile"
 date: 2023-09-03T00:00:00-07:00
 draft: false
 ---